The Year That Clayton Delaney Died

 "The Year That Clayton Delaney Died" is a song written and recorded by American country music artist Tom T. Hall.

 Background

-The song is based on Hall's childhood neighbor and boyhood hero, Lonnie Easterling.
+The song is based on Hall's childhood neighbor and boyhood hero, Lonnie Easterly.

 Chart performance

 It was released in July 1971 as the only single from the album, In Search of a Song.
 "The Year That Clayton Delaney Died" was Hall's second number one on the country chart.
 The single stayed at number one for two weeks and spent a total of eighteen weeks on the country charts.